Samoa Travel Tips

 UPDATES: as of July 2017, you can now fly from Samoa not only to American Samoa but also to Tonga with newly formed Talofa Airways.
-Keep in mind that a lot of these newcomers rarely stay in business for more than a few years so double check.
+Keep in mind that a lot of these newcomers rarely stay in business for more than a few years so double-check.
 As of November 2017, the “resurrected” Samoa Airways commenced flights between Apia and Sydney/Auckland.
 In December 2020, Fly Coral Ways started to offer flights to Samoa from Wallis and Tahiti.

 Visitors receive a 60-day tourist visa upon arrival in Samoa.
 It is important that you are able to show an onward flight ticket upon request.
 This means that if you’re planning to island-hop in the South Pacific with one-way tickets (like I did), you should always have your next segment booked and the ticket printed (or saved on your phone).

 The official languages in Samoa are Samoan and English.
 Samoan is a strangely beautiful dialect that you’ll likely not be able to pick up during a short stay aside from talofa (hello) and faafetai (thank you).
 English is widely spoken in Upolu but in Savaii the story is a bit different, with a lot of villagers only speaking Samoan (this is hardly an issue for tourists though).